PapyPoc/glpi_install/README.md

 >|Rocky Linux|9.5|✅|Engine X (Nginx)|
 >|Red Hat|9.5|✅|Engine X (Nginx)|

+## Install

-The script will automate the update of the system, the installation of a web server (Apache or Nginx), a MariaDB database, and PHP, as well as their dependencies.
-It will perform the download and installation of the latest version of GLPI from the [official repository](https://github.com/glpi-project/glpi) and finalize by configuring the database.
+The script will update the host system and install the web server (Apache or Nginx), MariaDB, PHP, and dependencies; it will then download and install the GLPI version you choose from the [GLPI Official Repository](https://github.com/glpi-project/glpi) and configure the database for you.

 Once the script has run, all you need to do is connect to GLPI.

 GLPI is installed without SSL.
 If you need to open access to GLPI from the outside and/or an SSL certificate, I recommend using a reverse proxy.

+## Update

+To update, simply rerun the script on your machine; the installer will list the versions to which you can upgrade your GLPI server.

 ## Default accounts